Regularity theorem for totally nonnegative flag varieties: Introduction

 \subsection{Acknowledgments}

 We thank Sergey Fomin, Patricia Hersh, Alex Postnikov, and Lauren Williams for stimulating discussions.
 We are also grateful to George Lusztig and Konni Rietsch for their comments on the first version of this manuscript.
+We thank the anonymous referees for their help with improving the presentation of the paper.